 Environmental awareness and our personal impact on the planet is gaining more attention.
 We are becoming more aware of our ecological footprint and the lasting impact our lifestyles are leaving for future generations to have to deal with.
 We live in a wasteful society.
 There is a surplus of things around us.
 People don’t think twice about tossing objects because they no longer suit their desires.
 There is always something else readily available to take its palace.
 This can be interpreted to fit many aspects of our lives, but I’m focusing on how it affects our planet.

 I’m an advocate for going green and reducing our eco-footprint.
 With that being said, I am far from perfect too.
-But I am more aware of what I am doing, and how I can do things differently without drastically changing my life and that of my family.
+But I am becoming more aware of what I am doing, and how I can do things differently without drastically changing my life and that of my family.
 A big part of our lifestyle is about comfort, and often we aren’t willing to change how we do something because it may make our lives more difficult.
 Sometimes it’s just that we are too uncomfortable admitting something needs to change in the first place.

 When I was studying interior design, a part of my course involved learning about LEED (Leadership in Energy and Environmental Design) and environmentally friendly designs.
 It fascinated me!
-This whole segment of the design industry is dedicated to making changes in the way buildings are created, supplies are sourced, and wastes are dealt with!
-There are councils, accredited programs, and resources if you know where to look for it!
+This whole segment of the design industry is dedicated to making changes in the way buildings are created, supplies are sourced, and wastes are dealt with.
+There are councils, accredited programs, and resources if you know where to look for them!
 It was at this time that I took more of an interest in how I could adopt greener habits in my life and do my part.
 We are all only here for a short time, but that doesn’t mean we need to leave a mess for our children to deal with.
 Especially when we know better and can do something about it.

 When I was at my first Interior Design Show, I purchased a pocket-sized guide on how to be more eco-friendly.
 It is called The Little Green Book Of The Home by Sarah Callard.
 This was the first stepping stone on my green journey.
 I took a lot of those suggestions to heart.
 Some are simple enough changes that anyone can adopt.
 They won’t dramatically change your lifestyle and yet, by implementing those small changes, you can dramatically change your eco-footprint.